 - More and more copies of the Bhagavad Gita are showing up in hotel rooms, thanks to the work of local Hare Krishna temples and the fact that roughly 40% of hotel owners in the U.S. are of Indian descent (nearly 80% of the population of India is Hindu).

-- One non-religious reason why there are less Bibles in U.S. hotel rooms is that some hotels are taking a more “bare bones” approach and using shelves instead of furniture with drawers.
+- One non-religious reason why there are fewer Bibles in U.S. hotel rooms is that some hotels are taking a more “bare-bones” approach and using shelves instead of furniture with drawers.
 Apparently hotel owners, for various reasons, don’t want to leave Bibles out on shelves, out in the open (although some hotels have taken to putting them in this odd place, instead).

 - There was also this on Reddit:

 The bottom line is, whereas Gideon Bibles could be found in 95% of U.S. hotels in 2006, they were in only 48% of them in 2016.
 Whether this is a good or a bad thing is definitely a matter of Your Mileage May Vary, but no matter which side of the fence you’re on, you have to admit that the times, they are a-changin’…

 Like this post?
 Please share it!
 We have plenty more just like it and would love if you decided to hang around and clicked the button on the top (if you’re on your computer) or the bottom (if you’re on your phone/tablet) of this page to follow our blog and get emailed notifications of when we post (it’s usually just two or three times a day).
 Or maybe you’d like to join our Facebook group, where we talk and ask questions about travel (including Disney parks), creative ways to earn frequent flyer miles and hotel points, how to save money on or for your trips, get access to travel articles you may not see otherwise, etc. Whether you’ve read our posts before or this is the first time you’re stopping by, we’re really glad you’re here and hope you come back to visit again!